yardokun/google-ux-design-course/README.md

 This exercise is meant to be fun and fast-paced, so enjoy yourself.
 Let your creativity flow without judgment, and come up with some awesome ideas!

 <img src="images/My-first-rapid-sketch.png" width="600">

+You now understand how we use the How Might We and Crazy Eights exercises to come up with more ideas.
+It might seem odd that both these exercises are part of the same ideation process.
+After all, one method is practical and the other is more creative.
+With the How Might We exercise, you carefully considered a very specific user problem to create a list of questions, and with the Crazy Eights exercise, you sketched solutions to that problem with no limitations and no thoughts to practicality.
+Solving a problem requires both pragmatic and creative thinking.

+New blockers may come up during the ideation phase.
+If they do, designers should consider if further research and data collection is needed.
+In order to create a product that addresses user needs and wants, designers may need more information in order to resolve them.